 The Belgian d’Uccle was accepted in 1914 into the American Poultry Association’s (APA) Standard of Perfection.
 At the time, the three recognized colors were mille fleur, porcelain, and white.
 Now six additional colors are accepted by the APA and the American Bantam Association (ABA).

 In 1905 the first Belgian d’Uccle was entered in a poultry show.
-It took him several years of hatching more than 1,000 chicks per year to get the right genetic material for his vision.
+It took Michael Van Gelder several years of hatching more than 1,000 chicks per year to get the right genetic material for his vision.

 Competition from similar breeds from neighboring countries didn’t happen the popularity of this little flower.
 Though many breeds like the Sablepoot and Booted Bantams are similar, none have quite the appeal of the Belgian d’Uccle.

 The Belgian d’Uccle became so beloved in England that it beat out their own creation the Booted Bantam in popularity.
 The English continued to tinker with and expand the breed to their tastes.

 In Europe, unlike in the U.S.A., there are over twenty recognized breed colors.
 Efforts by breeding clubs to renew interest in this vintage breed have resulted in a surge in popularity since 1969.
 Now a Belgian d’Uccle chicken stands a good chance of winning bantam breed poultry shows.
 Their refined aesthetics make them an absolute stand-out.

 Breed Standard and Appearances